Making a complaint about a financial service provider

-The Financial Services Ombudsman Bureau was established under the Central Bank and Financial Services Authority Ireland Act 2004.
-The Bureau commenced it's work on 1 April 2005.
-The Financial Services Ombudsman is an independent officer whose remit is to investigate, mediate and adjudicate unresolved complaints of customers about financial service providers.
+The Financial Services and Pensions Ombudsman is an independent officer whose remit is to investigate, mediate and adjudicate unresolved complaints of customers about financial service providers and pension providers.

 All personal customers of regulated financial institutions can make complaints to the Financial Services and Pensions Ombudsman.
-People who have been offered services or have sought the provision of service from the financial institution can also make complaints to the Bureau.
-The Financial Services Ombudsman’s Bureau will also receive complaints from small businesses (i.e. companies with an annual turnover of less than 3,000,000 euro).
+People who have been offered services or have sought the provision of service from the financial institution can also make complaints to the Financial Services and Pensions Ombudsman.

-The Bureau will investigate complaints against Banks, Building Societies, Credit Unions, Stockbrokers, Insurance Companies (life and non-life), Bureaux de Change, Investment Product Intermediaries, Moneylenders and Designated Investment Companies, Credit Intermediaries (for example, garages that offer finance on new or used cars), Pawnbrokers and Hire Purchase Companies.
-Certain Mortgage Lenders and the VHI may also be investigated by the Bureau if there is a complaint made against them.
+The Financial Services and Pensions Ombudsman will investigate complaints against banks, building societies, credit unions, stockbrokers, insurance companies (life and non-life), bureaux de change, investment product intermediaries, moneylenders and designated investment companies, credit intermediaries (for example, garages that offer finance on new or used cars), pawnbrokers and hire purchase companies.
+Certain mortgage lenders and the VHI may also be investigated by the Ombudsman if there is a complaint made against them.
 Since 7 February 2013, it cannot pursue complaints against the Irish Bank Resolution Corporation (IBRC) without the consent of the High Court.

-A six year limit applies to all cases so the Ombudsman will not investigate any case arising from events that happened over six years ago.
+A 6 year limit applies to all cases so the Ombudsman will not investigate any case arising from events that happened over 6 years ago.